dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 2. **Metrics**: Define the metrics you will use to measure the success of the experiment.
 These should be tied to your hypothesis.
 The metrics should be a part of your hypothesis.
 For example: If we add a feature that allows users to easily save their progress, then 20% more users will complete the sign-up process."
 Without a metric, your hypothesis is just an assumption.
 It is useless because it can not be tested and therefore not validated.

 4. **Methodology**: Describe how you will run the experiment.
-This should include details such as the sample size, the time-frame for the experiment, and any control groups you will use.
+This should include details such as the sample size, the time frame for the experiment, and any control groups you will use.
 For example: "We will randomly assign half of our users to the experimental group, which will have the new feature.
 The other half will be in the control group, which will not have the new feature.
 We will run the experiment for one week and measure the success metrics."

 5. **Prototyping**: Develop a prototype of the feature or change you want to test.
 This should be quick and inexpensive, focusing on the core functionality that you want to test.
 So instead of a Minimal Valuable Product define an even smaller Minimal Testable Product.
 But bear in mind that your results heavily depend on what you test.
 If you test for revenue, you need to have the whole behavior of the feature implemented.
 Most of the time you'll end up implementing the MVP feature.
 But if you want to test if the majority of users would use the feature, a UI-only implementation with no real functionality might be just enough to gain first insides.